noahehall/multicloud/aws/exams/services/Storage/snow-snowmobile.md

 ## features

-- transfer up to 100 petabytes of data in as little as a few weeks.
+- transfer up to 100 petabytes of data, a 45-foot long ruggedized shipping container, pulled by a semitrailer truck
 - retrieve data from the cloud whenever you need it.
 - customizable, physically transferred data security with 24/7 video surveillance, tamper-resistant hardware, GPS tracking, data encryption, and optional security personnel.
   - Customize data transfer operations to your location